Mohamed-Abdulhalim/mf-portal/README.md

 ## What I left out on purpose

 There's no login so anyone with the URL can see and edit every enquiry.
 For a one week v1 handed to a team of 5, I'd rather ship something that they can use today than picking an auth provider and modeling consultant logins.
-That's the highest priority and it's a contained piece of work, you add Supabase Auth and tighten the RLS policies and you're done.
+That's the highest priority and it's a contained piece of work, you can add Supabase Auth and tighten the RLS policies and you're done.

 ## What I kept on purpose